 I attend a lot of conferences and meetings.
 I have noticed that most people play it safe in these settings.
 They are reserved—arms crossed and skeptical—or simply distracted, hunched over their smartphone.
 Precious few take the plunge and play full out.

-Several years ago, Robert Smith, Andy Andrews’ manager, paid for Gail and me to attend an internationally renowned motivational conference.
+Several years ago, Robert Smith, Andy Andrews’ manager, paid for Gail and me to attend Tony Robbins’ “Unleashing the Power Within” Conference.
 Though it only lasted four days, it changed our lives.
 We still feel the impact today.

 That was some of the best advice I have ever received.
 It served me well—not only at that conference, but in almost every other project.

 - Being fully present, undistracted by anything else.

 - Stretching yourself, even if it makes you feel awkward or uncomfortable.

 - Giving it your best effort, even when you are tired and want to quit.